TheAndiHaller/Tridibot/README.md

 1)	**ArduinoWebSockets** library by Links2004.
 Download it from https://github.com/Links2004/arduinoWebSockets
 2)	**ArduinoJson**, by bblanchon, https://github.com/bblanchon/ArduinoJson
+3)  **Adafruit_NeoPixel**, by adafruit, https://github.com/adafruit/Adafruit_NeoPixel

 To install the libraries go to Sketch > Include Library > Add .ZIP Library and select the downloaded zip file.

+### Download the code.

+So, now that we have downloaded everything, let’s upload the code to the microcontrollers.

+#### ESP8266
+1)	First we need to put the Tridibot in Programming mode.
+To do that, move the jumpers on the board.
+2)	Connect an UART adapter:
+GND (UART) = GND (Board)
+Rx (UART) = Tx (Board)
+Tx (UART) = Rx (Board)
+3,3v (UART) = 3,3v (Board)
+3)	Open one of the Sketches of the **Tridibot_ESP** folder.
+4)	Go to Tools, Boards and select your ESP model.
+5)	Again, go to Tools and click on the ESP8266 Sketch Data Upload (This step can take a few minutes, depending on your ESP and the upload speed of your UART adapter).
+6)	After it finish uploading all files, hit the upload Sketch button.

+#### Arduino
+1)	Remove the UART adapter and all three jumpers
+2)	Connect the Arduino board to your computer.
+3)	Open the Sketch in the folder **Tridibot_arduino**.
+4)	Select the correct Arduino model from the Board Menu.
+5)	Upload the code.
+6)	Finally, put the jumpers back to the initial position.